 The transportation of oil and natural gas in Canada includes: pipeline transport, rail, water and roads.
-The safe transportation of resources is priority and Canada is committed to the prevention of environmental disasters, while ensuring that the daily energy consumption of Canadians is being met.
+The safe transportation of resources is priority and Canada is committed to the prevention of environmental incidents, while ensuring that the daily energy consumption of Canadians is being met.

 Pipelines are a critical part of Canada’s oil and natural gas transportation infrastructure.
 Pipelines transport is the safest and most efficient way to move large volumes of oil and natural gas from development areas to refineries, petrochemical plants and even to our homes and businesses for use.
 For export, natural gas can be turned into liquefied natural gas (LNG) and transported by ships to overseas markets.

 All ships are regularly inspected against strict international standards.
 All oil tankers moving through Canadian waters are required to be double-hulled — the bottom and sides have two complete layers of water-tight hull surface, significantly reducing the potential of an oil spill.
 (Source: Transport Canada, 2016)

 Large single-hulled tankers were prohibited in 2010 and can no longer operate in Canadian waters.